hltfbk/E3C-Corpus/README.md

 * Layer 3: about 1M tokens per language of non-annotated medical documents to be exploited by semi-supervised approaches.
 <br/><br/>

-Table 1 shows how the documents were assigned to the three different layers.

 | Language    | L1           | L2           | L3               |
 | ----------- | ------------ | ------------ | ---------------- |